 Along with the team we have grown to handle some pretty large projects, while also keeping a friendly working environment based on personal collaboration rather than corporate guidelines.

 This year however we decided to make a few things different.
 We will try to grow a culture based on a startup mentality, try to pick the clients that actually care about their products even more than we do and add more value by working on some of our own products and ideas that hopefully will bring value to the people using them.

 The New Clients

-Until now I’ve worked with clients all over the world, each with their work way of working and doing things.
+Until now I’ve worked with clients all over the world, each with their own way of working and doing things.
 Some of them were really passionate about what they needed and I loved to stay and chat with them or work on their project.
 Others viewed the development part of building their vision as a chore and chose to limit their involvement to the maximum.
 Having no one that can act as a product owner is hard for any team.

 Another problem that seems to not be limited to one client is the insistence on working on big projects with only one or two developers.
 And on top of that requesting estimations of ever changing requirements.